National Geography Bowl

 National Championships

-Each team in the 2025 National Geography Bowl National Championships will play six preliminary rounds.
+Each team in the National Geography Bowl National Championships plays six preliminary rounds.
 There will be an even multiple of four teams in each age division; we will search for standby teams as necessary to ensure that the draw is filled to an even multiple of four.
 Teams will then be seeded based on their players’ performances in the National Geography Bee Regional Finals.

 Teams will all play 3 opening rounds of preliminaries.
 Then the top teams, based first on Rank Points, and then on Game Points will advance to the Upper Bracket where they are eligible to contest for the National Championship and will play 3 more rounds.
 Other teams will play 3 Lower Bracket consolation rounds.
 Rank points are given out on the basis of 4 for a win, 3 for second place, 2 for third place, and 1 for a fourth place finish.
 Please see the National Geography Bowl Official Rules for details on how Game Points are calculated.